Abstract

 A shape index annotates subwebs of documents corresponding to certain data shapes

-The Solid specification [[SOLID-SPEC]], with its concept of storage units (often referred to as pods [[TAELMAN-2023]]), and its use of the LDP specification [[LDP-SPEC]], provides a structured approach to distributing linked data.
-The approach consists of delimiting the domain of a dataset’s publication through a tree-structured URL pattern.
-Such a structure allows query engines to gain some information about the limit of the subweb of publication of specific data publishers.
-However, it provides little information about the dataset's content.
-The content information could be particularly useful in traversal queries by helping query engines to infer whether the content of specific documents is relevant to the query.
-Additionally, such information could help make strategic decisions for query planning considering the provenance of data.
+The Solid specification [[SOLID-SPEC]], with its concept of storage units (often referred to as pods [[SAMBRA-2016]]) and its use of the LDP specification [[LDP-SPEC]], provides a structured approach to distributing linked data.
+This approach defines the scope of a dataset's publication using a tree-structured URL pattern.
+Such a structure allows query engines to infer the boundaries of a data publisher's subweb but offers little insight into the dataset’s actual content.
+Content information could be valuable for traversal queries by helping query engines determine whether specific documents contain relevant data.
+Additionally, such information could support strategic query planning by considering data provenance.

-The type index specification [[TYPE-INDEX-SPEC]] provides a limited means for query engines to know the content of a dataset, or more specifically, a Solid pod [[TAELMAN-2023]].
-In essence, the type index is a mapping between types and subwebs within a single Solid pod.
-The type index has two major limitations.
-First, it only requires the data provider to specify a type, without offering additional information about the properties associated with that type.
-This limits the ability of query engines to assess the relevance of sources and provides minimal structural or statistical information about the dataset's content.
-Additionally, the type index is closely tied to Solid, as it does not clearly define the subweb it operates within or whether it describes the entire dataset within that subweb.
-As a result, this solution is difficult to generalize beyond the Solid ecosystem and offer limited option for query planning and search space optimization.
+The type index specification [[TYPE-INDEX-SPEC]] provides a limited means for query engines to understand the content of a dataset, specifically within a Solid pod [[TAELMAN-2023]].
+Essentially, the type index serves as a mapping between types and subwebs within a single Solid pod.
+However, the type index has two major limitations.
+First, it only requires data providers to specify a type without offering additional details about the properties associated with that type.
+This limits query engines' ability to assess a source’s relevance and provides minimal structural or statistical information about the dataset's content.
+Second, the type index is tightly coupled to the Solid ecosystem, as it does not clearly define the subweb it operates within or whether it describes the entire dataset in that subweb.
+Consequently, this solution is difficult to generalize beyond Solid and offers limited options for query planning and search space optimization.

 We propose a Shape Index as a generalizable and extendable solution for decentralized RDF data publication and summarization.
-It can be seen as an evolution of the type index, using the concept of shapes from Shape Trees but in a simpler form.
-The primary focus of the Shape Index is query optimization, offering low-cost statistical and structural information to query engines while minimizing the burden on data providers.
-The specification may evolve to include optional, richer, and higher-cost statistical information about data sources for more advanced query optimization.
+It can be seen as an evolution of the type index, incorporating the concept of shapes from Shape Trees but in a simplified form, specifically designed for query optimization.
+The primary goal of the Shape Index is to enhance query optimization by providing low-cost statistical and structural information to query engines while minimizing the burden on data providers.
+The specification may evolve to include optional, richer, and higher-cost statistical details for more advanced query optimization.
 Like Shape Trees, the Shape Index maps RDF data shapes to resources.
-However, it introduces an explicit definition of the subwebs in which the Shape Index operates.
-It also provides information on whether the index describes each resource within the subweb, allows for disjointed targets and subwebs.
-The shape index also supports negative entries to indicate what is excluded from a target or the entire subweb.
+However, it explicitly defines the subwebs in which it operates and allows for disjointed targets and subwebs.
+Additionally, the Shape Index supports negative entries, enabling the specification of exclusions within a target or an entire subweb.

 Shape Index